 As we all know, the first visible feature of Windows 8 is the new Start screen.
-If you have installed Windows 8 on a tablet, notebook or netbook, once in a while you probably switch to the Start screen to launch apps or check other information.
+If you have installed Windows 8 on a tablet, notebook, or netbook, once in a while, you probably switch to the Start screen to launch apps or check other information.

-Windows 8 ships with some Metro-style apps to check your mail, social network status, weather, stocks and other information.
+Windows 8 ships with some Metro-style apps to check your mail, social network status, weather, stocks, and other information.
 The only thing missing from the Start screen is a clock.
-To check the time of the day, you need to either switch to the classic desktop or open the Charms Bar by swiping from the right-edge of the touch screen or pressing Windows + C hotkey to see the date and time.
+To check the time of the day, you need to either switch to the classic desktop or open the Charms Bar by swiping from the right edge of the touch screen or pressing Windows + C hotkey to see the date and time.
 Wouldn’t it be nice if there was a clock app to display the date and time on the Start screen?

 Users who can’t wait for an update to Clock Tile can visit the Store to install the app.
 When you launch the app for the first time, it will ask for your permission to run in the background.
-Please note that the app needn’t to be running in the background to display date and time on the tile.
+Please note that the app needn’t be running in the background to display date and time on the tile.

-Grand Central is another similar app to display date, time, as well as weather on the Start screen.
+Grand Central is another similar app to display date, time, as well as the weather on the Start screen.
 You might also like to download Windows 8 Start Screen Customizer and Windows 8 Charms Bar Customizer.

 Download Clock Tile (Store link)